Ana Baro

 Ana Baro (born 2 December 1992) is an Albanian footballer who plays as a striker.
-She has played for Albanian Women's National Championship club Ada Velipojë, with which she made her Champions League in August 2012 scoring the team's 2 goals in the competition.
+She has played for Albanian Women's National Championship club Ada Velipojë, with which she made her Champions League in August 2012, scoring the team's 2 goals in the competition.
 She has also played in the German Regionalliga for TuS Rodenbach.

-She is a founding member of the Albania national team.
+She is a founding member of the Albania women's national team.